kyma-project/examples/orders-service/README.md

 ## Overview

 This example demonstrates Kyma capabilities, such as HTTP endpoints that expose and bind a service to a database.
-The Orders Service is a sample application (microservice) written in Go.
-It can expose HTTP endpoints used to CR*D (create, read and delete) basic order JSON entities.
+The Orders Service is a sample application (microservice) written in [Go](http://golang.org).
+It can expose HTTP endpoints used to CR*D (create, read and delete) for basic order JSON entities, as described in the [service's OpenAPI specification](docs/openapi.yaml).
 The service can run with either an in-memory database that is enabled by default or an external, Redis database.
+The

 Additionally, a similar [Serverless](https://kyma-project.io/docs/components/serverless/) Function was created, with the ability to read all records and write a single one.
 Like the microservice, function can run with either an in-memory database or an Redis instance.
+Source code of Function is [here](./deployment/function.yaml) in `spec.source` field.

 For more information about exposing by API Rule, binding Service Instance and binding event Triggers to microservice/Function, see [official Kyma's started guide](link do guida).

 ## Prerequisites

 - Kyma 1.14 or higher.
-- Kubernetes 1.16 or higher.
+To deploy Function, [Serverless](https://kyma-project.io/docs/components/serverless/) must be installed on the cluster.
 - [Kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/) 1.16 or higher.
 - [Helm](https://helm.sh/) 3.0 or higher - not required.
 - [Docker Compose](https://docs.docker.com/compose/) 3.0 or higher - not required.